 The streets of Florence are filled with tourists all day long, all year.
 The shopping areas are cheerfully busy with shoppers from around the world.
 We believe that when you have been dealing with this busy city all day long, doing your job as a tourist, a student of art, history, or commerce, you need to retire to a place, an accommodation, all your own.
 You can avoid the four-walled confines of a hotel room and spread out in a two or three room vacation rental apartment.

 If you are traveling with family or friends, people on different schedules (some kids never fully shift time zones), can go about their business in your rental apartment without disturbing everybody else.
 You can accommodate your own schedule by preparing meals in your kitchen, even if you want to simply have breakfast in your pajamas and your coffee on the terrace (see the Medici apartment) while every one else sleeps in.
-Dining pleasures abound in Florence, but it is also a wonderful and budget-friendly experience to shop for your own fresh Tuscan ingredients and prepare a simple, low-stress mean in your own apartment.
+Dining pleasures abound in Florence, but it is also a wonderful and budget-friendly experience to shop for your own fresh Tuscan ingredients and prepare a simple, low-stress meal in your own apartment.

 Piazza della Signora: One of the most beautiful squares in Florence, full of cultural activities.
 It was the hub of political life since the 13th century.
 On one side is the Loggia die Lanzi, is an outdoor "museum" which showcases replicas of Rennaissance sculptures by Giambologna, Cellini.
 Right outside the Loggia is a replica of Michelangelo's David.